InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 ## Option 3: Using Lighthouse CI in the cloud

-The Lighthouse CI project is designed for running Lighthouse for every pushed git commit, but it's possible to use it for some production monitoring usecases.
+Lighthouse CI leverages the CLI at its core and it provides a complete experience for those who want to understand how every commit affects their Lighthouse results.
+So while the product is designed for running Lighthouse for every pushed git commit, it's possible to use it for some production monitoring usecases.
 See [this recipe](https://github.com/GoogleChrome/lighthouse-ci/issues/5#issuecomment-591578507) to fake git commit data while testing production URLs.

 * PRO: Easy multiple-run configuration, selection of median run
 * PRO: Server UI offers timeseries graphs [(example)](https://lhci-canary.herokuapp.com/app/projects/d1e4b15c-e644-4552-b136-e975f486a2ce/dashboard) supported by [straightforward APIs](https://github.com/GoogleChrome/lighthouse-ci/blob/master/packages/server/src/api/routes/projects.js).